 Yes, the government subsidizes the loan interest during authorized periods of deferment, if you are enrolled at least half time, and during your grace period.

 Information from your Free Application For Federal Student Aid (FAFSA) is used to calculate your expected family contribution (EFC), that is, what you and your family can pay toward your education.
 If your EFC is below a certain amount, you may qualify for a Federal Pell Grant.
 Your school subtracts your EFC from the school's cost of attendance, which includes tuition and fees, room and board, travel, books and supplies, and personal and miscellaneous expenses.
 The balance left over is your financial need.
 Your school will then put together a package of financial aid designed to help you meet that need.

-If you borrow federal student loans, your school will track your academic progress from year to year.
+If you receive federal student aid, your school will track your academic progress from year to year.
 Satisfactory academic progress (SAP) is a federally required measure designed to make sure students who borrow graduate within a set time period with a minimum grade point average (GPA) or other set standard of academic achievement.
 Students who fail to make SAP will lose eligibility for Title IV aid, which includes student loans.

 You could save on debt by working, though you might be quite busy while earning your degree or certificate.
 Before you decide to work, consider your options.
 Some studies show that students who work while in college tend to graduate later or not at all.
 In other words, the stress of working a job and going to school is a recipe for burn-out.